 The implant prevents pregnancy for 3 years.
-After it is put in, you don't have to do anything else to prevent pregnancy.
+But your doctor may talk to you about leaving it in for longer.
+Once it is put in, you don't have to do anything else to prevent pregnancy.

 Your doctor numbs the area and "injects" the implant under your skin.
 No cuts are made in your skin.
 To remove the implant, your doctor numbs the area, makes a small cut in the skin, and pulls the implant out.

 How well does it work?

 The implant works very well.
 Fewer than 1 woman out of 100 has an unplanned pregnancy.

 Be sure to tell your doctor about any health problems you have or medicines you take.
 He or she can help you choose the birth control method that is right for you.

 What are the advantages of using the implant for birth control?

 - The implant is one of the most effective methods of birth control.

 - It prevents pregnancy for up to 3 years.
 You don't have to worry about birth control for this time.

 - It's safe to use while breastfeeding.